rajasoun/study-notes/machine-learning.md

 # What is  Machine Learning

-Getting Computers (Machine) to learn* without being explicitly Programmed.
+Getting Machine to learn* without being explicitly Programmed.

-  lean* - to recognise patterns found within Data

 > or